 Circular dsDNA about 5 kb in size, associated with cellular histones in a chromatin-like complex.
-Encodes for 5-9 proteins.
-On rare non-specific recombination, the viral genome can be integrated in host chromosome.
-This inactivates the integrated virus but can gives the host cell a replicative advantage sometimes leading to malignant tumours.
+Encodes for 5-6 proteins.

-- Attachement of the viral proteins to host receptors mediates endocytosis of the virus into the host cell.
+- Attachement of the viral proteins to host receptors triggers lipid-mediated endocytosis of the virus into the host cell.

 - Virion transits through endoplasmic reticulum where host protein disulfide isomerases rearrange its capsid structure

 - Export of misfolded virion to the cytoplasm possibly through host ERAD pathway

 - Loss of VP1 in the low-calcium conditions of the cytosol